Pharmacotherapeutic group: Drugs used in diabetes, glucagon-like peptide-1 (GLP-1) analogues. ATC code: A10BJ02.

 In an open label trial comparing the efficacy and safety of liraglutide 1.8 mg with lixisenatide 20 mcg in 404 patients inadequately controlled on metformin therapy (mean HbA1c 8.4%), liraglutide was superior to lixisenatide in reducing HbA1c after 26 weeks of treatment (-1.83% vs -1.21%, p<0.0001).
 Significantly more patients achieved HbA1c below 7% with liraglutide compared to lixisenatide (74.2% vs 45.5%, p<0.0001), as well as the HbA1c target below or equal 6.5% (54.6% vs 26.2%, p<0.0001).
 Body weight loss was observed in both treatment arms (-4.3 kg with liraglutide and -3.7 kg with lixisenatide).
 Gastrointestinal adverse events were more frequently reported with liraglutide treatment (43.6% vs 37.1%).

 Pharmacokinetics: Absorption: The absorption of liraglutide following subcutaneous administration is slow, reaching maximum concentration 8-12 hours post dosing.
-Estimated maximum liraglutide concentration was 9.4 nmol/l for a subcutaneous single dose of liraglutide 0.6 mg.
-At 1.8 mg liraglutide, the average steady state concentration of liraglutide (AUCτ/24) reached approximately 34 nmol/l.
+Estimated maximum liraglutide concentration was 9.4 nmol/l (mean body weight approximately 73 kg) for a subcutaneous single dose of liraglutide 0.6 mg.
+At 1.8 mg liraglutide, the average steady state concentration of liraglutide (AUCτ/24) reached approximately 34 nmol/l (mean body weight approximately 76 kg).
+The exposure of liraglutide decreases with increasing body weight.
 Liraglutide exposure increased proportionally with dose.
 The intra-subject coefficient of variation for liraglutide AUC was 11% following single dose administration.

 Absolute bioavailability of liraglutide following subcutaneous administration is approximately 55%.